 Most drivers will be unaware that renewable fuels have been mixed with UK supplies for more than 10 years.
 It’s part of a number of measures to help the UK reduce CO2 emissions.

 While fuel itself hasn’t changed, the price of fuel is a little more unpredictable.
-It’s estimated the average driver spends almost £70,000 at the pumps over their lifetime.
+EDF Energy published research in 2019 estimating that the average driver will spend more than £56,000 at the pumps over their lifetime.
 But by changing the way you drive, you can actually reduce your fuel consumption and save money.
 Read our tips to learn how you can start to drive more efficiently.